Internet video: Other video platforms

 Aside from YouTube, there are several other internet video platforms, which despite being less popular, are still used by many.
-Vimeo is a key example of this.
-Vimeo has over thirty million registered members and has a global reach of over 170 million each month.
-Their mission statement is to “empower and inspire people around the world to create, share, and discover videos”.
-Another online internet video platform which was founded in June 2012 is Vine.
-It involves a short video on a six-second loop.
-Once the "Vine" is uploaded, it can be published on social media.
-Social media played a large role in making this a more popular internet video service.

 Live streaming

 Live streaming is another important aspect of internet video.
 This is when particular events are streamed using a live form of internet video.
-A key example of this is that in 2008 and 2012, during the Presidential election, the debates between the two candidates were live-streamed on YouTube.
+A key example of this is that in 2008 and 2012, during the presidential election, the debates between the two candidates were live-streamed on YouTube.

 Live streaming has also been used as a means of promoting exposure for a particular product or business.
 This is largely because platforms such as YouTube provide a cheap, and usually free, means to access millions of users.
 Whether that be potential customers on laptops, smartphones, tablets, and smart TVs.
 A study conducted by SocialMediaExaminer supports this hypothesis using YouTube as a particular example.

 A sign of the growth of importance of internet video live streaming refers to the change in business model of the World Wrestling Entertainment (WWE).
-Previously the WWE’s business model involved receiving huge numbers of pay-per-view buys for special events hosted once per month and charging approx. $44.95 (Dependent on retailer) for each.
+Previously the WWE's business model involved receiving huge numbers of pay-per-view buys for special events hosted once per month and charging approx. $44.95 (Dependent on retailer) for each.
 However, in February 2014 they launched a 24/7 streaming network charging $9.99 per month in order to get access to every "special event".
 This shows that one of the largest entertainment companies was willing to adopt to a live streaming/internet video model in order to support their business.
 Many other companies such as BBC (with iPlayer), ITV (with ITV Player) and Channel 4 (with 4oD) have made use of internet video to allow users to livestream content, or watch on demand later.